ddmitov/perl-executing-browser/README.md

 ## What Perl Executing Browser Is Not

 * PEB is not a general purpose web browser and does not have all traditional features of general purpose web browsers.
-It can be configured as a site specific browser to open only a predefined list of domain names if this is necessary for interaction with a specific web service.
 * PEB does not embed any Perl interpreter in itself and rellies on an external Perl distribution, which could be easily changed or upgraded independently if needed.
 * PEB has no sandbox for local Perl scripts.
 A work-in-progress security system is implemented in the ```censor.pl``` script (see below), which is created to protect local files from malicious or poorly written Perl scripts, but currently no claims are made for it's effectiveness and stability.
 It is still recommended to inspect your scripts before use for possible security vulnerabilities and best programming practices!
 * PEB is not an implementation of the CGI protocol.
 It uses only four environment variables (see below) together with the GET and POST methods from the CGI protocol in a purely local context without any attempt to communicate with the outside world.